 The late Jack Bruce was probably the first historian to suggest that the first machine to land was BE2a serial 347 piloted by Lt HD Harvey-Kelly.

-This assertion was possibly based upon the statement that Harvey-Kelly was first to arrive in the book 'The War in the Air' by Walter Raleigh - the official history of the RAF in the Great War, and also in the book 'HQ RFC 1914-1918' by Maurice Baring.
+This assertion was possibly based upon the statement that Harvey-Kelly was first to arrive in the book 'The War in the Air' by Walter Raleigh - the official history of the RAF in the Great War, and also in 'HQ RFC 1914-1918' by Maurice Baring.

-These statements were presumably connected to a famous pre-war photograph of Harvey-Kelly standing alongside BE2a 347 next to a haystack, en route from the base of No.2 Squadron in Montrose.
+These statements were possibly connected to a famous pre-war photograph of Harvey-Kelly standing alongside BE2a 347 next to a haystack, en route from the base of No.2 Squadron in Montrose.
 See Harvey-Kelly photo on the Imperial War Museum website.

 That Harvey-Kelly was the first pilot to land at Amiens is not in dispute.
 However, he was most certainly not flying BE2a 347.